 - 1 cup pumpkin purée

 - salt and freshly ground black pepper

 Place the ribs on a baking sheet and season all sides generously with salt and pepper.

-Coat an oven-safe pot that's large enough to accommodate all the ribs with olive oil.
-(A Le Creuset French Oven is perfect.)
+Lightly coat the bottom of an oven-safe pot (approximately 10 to 12-inch diameter), with olive oil.
+(A Dutch Oven is perfect.)
 Place the pot over high heat.
 Add the ribs to the pot once it's very hot, about 4 at a time -- you should hear a sizzling sound, and if you don't, it's not hot enough.
 Wait until it's very hot and listen for the sizzle!
 Searing the meat this way seals in the juices, caramelizes the surface, and reduces the overall cooking time.
 Brown the ribs very well, about three minutes per side.
 Remove the ribs from pot, place them on a plate, and set aside.
 Repeat this until all of the ribs are browned.

 Preheat the oven to 325 degrees F.